-Why do we need this policy?
+(i) Why do we need this policy?

 As a village hall charity, the Committee is, in effect, managing a business where the principal income is from hiring out the hall and the main expenses relate to the cost of maintaining the building as a welcoming venue for community activities.
-To achieve this, we must have a degree of planning, based on how we want the charity to operate to continue meet its objectives, whilst taking proper account of risks and the framework of law under which we operate.
+To achieve this, we must have a degree of planning, based on how we want the charity to operate to continue meet its objectives, whilst taking proper account of risks and the framework of charity law under which we operate.
 Decisions taken in meetings must be financially prudent and carried through in a proper manner.

-Obligations on the trustees
+(ii) Obligations on trustees

-As a charity, we are subject to the requirements of the Charity Commission.
-They have produced a '5 minute guide' on Managing Charity Finances, which can be found here.
+We are subject to the requirements of the Charity Commission under accounting and reporting legislation of the Charities Act 2011 and associated practice guides (e.g. SORP 2005).
+The Commission has a guide to Managing Charity Finances, which can be found here.

 We are also bound by our Constitution, which contains three main requirements:

-- 1. income (including donations) must be paid into a trust account and only used for outgoings needed to support the objects of the charity (e.g. insurance, maintenance, repair, rates, taxes) - 2. money not needed for immediate working purposes must be invested in the name of the Custodian Trustee in trust for the charity (see below Reserves) - 3. a report and accounts covering the preceding year must be presented to the Committee at the AGM.
+- 1. income (including donations) must be paid into a trust account and only used for outgoings needed to support the objects of the charity (e.g. insurance, maintenance, repair, rates, taxes) - money not needed for immediate working purposes must be invested [in the name of the Custodian Trustee\] in trust for the charity (see below - Reserves)